UC-MACSS/persp-model_W17/students/Ochoa_Erin/PS6/ps6-emo.md

 Describing the data
 -------------------

-1. We plot a histogram of voter turnout:
+We plot a histogram of voter turnout:

 ![](ps6-emo_files/figure-markdown_github/vote_histogram-1.png)

 The unconditional probability of a given respondent voting in the election is 0.672466.
 The data are distributed bimodally, with about twice as many respondents voting as not voting.

-1. We generate a scatterplot of voter turnout versus depression index score, with points colored by whether the respondent voted.
+We generate a scatterplot of voter turnout versus depression index score, with points colored by whether the respondent voted.
 Because mental health scores are integers ranging from \[0,16\] and turnout is categorical, there can be a maximum of 34 points on the plot.
 This would not be terribly informative, so we jitter the points, increase their transparency, and add a horizontal line between the distributions of voters and non-voters; however, we must remember that the jittered position is not the true position: we must imagine the same number of points, with all the blue ones at 1 and all the red ones at 0.
 (That is: any within-group variability in the y direction is false.)
 These additions are somewhat helpful, but because voter turnout is dichotomous, it is not well suited to a scatterplot.
 (We will address this soon.)

 ![](ps6-emo_files/figure-markdown_github/scatterplot_turnout_vs_mentalhealth-1.png)

 The regression line shows that respondents with higher depression scores trend toward not voting.
 We note again, however, that because voter turnout is dichotomous—a respondent either votes (1) or doesn't (0), with no possile outcomes in between—the regression line is misleading.
 It suggests, for example, that potential respondents with scores so high that they are off the index could have a negative chance of voting, which makes no sense; similarly, respondents with scores well below zero could have greater than a 1.0 chance of voting.
-Additionally, because the depression index score ranges from \[0,16\], it does not have support over the entire domain of real numbers; the regression line, however, suggests that such scores are possible and points to probabilites for them—and some of those probabilites fall outside of the real of possible prbabilities (which range from \[0,1\]).
+Additionally, because the depression index score ranges from \[0,16\], it does not have support over the entire domain of real numbers; the regression line, however, suggests that such scores are possible and points to probabilites for them—and some of those probabilites fall outside of the realm of possible probabilities (which range from \[0,1\]).
 These problems imply that linear regression is the wrong type of analysis for the type of data with which we are dealing.

 We now return to the matter of visualizing the distribution of depression scores by voter turnout.
 Because the outcome is dichotomous and the predictor is continuous but over a short interval, the scatterplot does a poor job of clearly showing the correlation between depression score and turnout.
 We therefore turn to a density plot: